In continuation on the theme of building agile, scalable and flexible networks, this article looks…

-On the other hand, network function virtualisation (NFV) infrastructure consists of commercial off-the-shelf (COTS) servers, storage and ethernet switches.
-Thanks to the virtualisation layer the same general-purpose hardware unit can implement many different specialised functions, from load balancers to firewalls to VPNs.
-Since the NFV implementation does not require the installation of new specialised hardware on-site, it can be completed automatically and remotely.
+On the other hand, network function virtualization (NFV) infrastructure consists of commercial off-the-shelf (COTS) servers, storage and ethernet switches.
+Thanks to the virtualization layer the same general-purpose hardware unit can implement many different specialized functions, from load balancers to firewalls to VPNs.
+Since the NFV implementation does not require the installation of new specialized hardware on-site, it can be completed automatically and remotely.

 This approach reduces both capital and operational costs.
 The commercial off-the-shelf devices are produced on a much larger scale than dedicated network hardware, so they are more easily and cheaply procured.
 Meanwhile, automated and remote installation can deploy new services and applications to users more quickly.
 By migrating workloads and powering down unused software, operators can also reduce their energy costs.
 Meanwhile, the standard and open interfaces that control NFV infrastructure help operators avoid vendor lock-ins and thus enable greater flexibility in network implementation, upgrades, and innovation.

 Combining SDN and NFV for Automation and Orchestration

 SDN and NFV have a lot of points in common: they both employ some degree of network abstraction to implement network functions and services via software, they use COTS hardware over dedicated proprietary hardware, and they interface with hardware using open APIs for more efficient implementation and automation.